-The process of routing, reviewing and approving an SOP can be slow and inefficient, especially if an organization generates hundreds of thousands of SOPs and the employees responsible for reviewing and approving them are located in different locations or moving.
-SOPs can be lost during their routing, or drowned in the middle of paper piled up on a desk or in a mailbox (in the case of routing by e-mail).
+The process of routing, reviewing, and approving an SOP can be slow and inefficient, especially if an organization generates hundreds of thousands of SOPs and the employees responsible for reviewing and approving them are located in different locations or moving.
+SOPs can be lost during their routing or drowned in the middle of paper piled up on a desk or in a mailbox (in the case of routing by e-mail).
 Searching and retrieving SOPs requires staff to sort through a huge volume of paper documents.
 The same goes for updating them.
-Besides going through a similar routing and approval process during review, outdated paper documents should be discarded.
+Besides going through a similar routing and approval process during the review, outdated paper documents should be discarded.

 In a manual system, the quality processes are not linked, which complicates the transmission of information between the people who manage these processes.
 To expedite the approval of an SOP, its author must make calls, send e-mails or go directly to the personnel in charge of this task.
 All this for a single SOP.
-The number of callbacks by phone, email, or in person is multiplied by the number of SOPs the employee is responsible for.
+The number of callbacks by phone, email, or person is multiplied by the number of SOPs the employee is responsible for.
 In a rapidly growing organization (such as a 24/7 business with multiple locations around the world), SOPs are likely to change constantly, with the risk that affected individuals will not be notified early enough.

 It’s detrimental if employees aren’t made aware of new SOPs (or recent changes) quickly, but the lack of proper training on new SOPs has more serious consequences.
 This failure is inherent in a manual system that is not linked to the training control process.
 In this situation, employees who do not receive proper training are likely to use the new SOPs incorrectly.